george-language/glang/README.md

 bark("We have reached the end of our program.
 I hope you enjoyed!")
 ```

-## Why make George Language?
+## Why Make George Language?
 Well, it all started as a joke.
 You see, one of our team members has a cute pug named George.
 One day we said
-"Why not make a language named after George with a cute syntax?"
-And that's when it was born.
+_"Why not make a language named after George with a cute syntax?"_ And that's when it was born.

 George Language makes programming more expressive and easier to read, for example, let's declare
 a variable "the opposite of true", or false.